-Financial accounting is an essential tool that provides all users with the useful information for their relevant decisions.
+Accounting for Decision Making is an essential tool that provides all users with the useful information for their relevant decisions.
 Financial reporting and analysis is one of the main requirements that protects the owners' rights and enhances managers' ability to make the correct decisions.
 It describes the conceptual framework of accounting, and financial statements, analysis and uses of financial reports.

 The main objective of the course is to expose the students to the concepts and techniques of marketing management.
 Students will also be exposed to the scope of contemporary marketing including manufacturing, institutional, reseller and government markets.
 The course will provide opportunities for the students to explore how business firms strategically respond to the opportunities in the marketing arena.
 It also aims to improve decision-making skills and stimulate strategic thinking using case studies.
 The course would also involve fieldwork in the UAE and the analysis of marketing strategies in use by the organizations operating in the country.

 The focus of this course is on the valuation of companies.
 It also aims to develop critical thinking skills for a firm's investment and financing decisions and enhance ability to use capital budgeting techniques under uncertainty, corporate valuation, risk and returns, CAPM, the operation and efficiency of capital markets, dividend policy, and the optimal capital structure of the firm.
 It also covers long term and short term assets, and liability management with emphasis on multinational corporations.

 Islamic Finance course covers an overview of the emerging fields of Islamic Banking, Finance and Insurance.
 It briefly presents the divine and human sources of Islamic financial jurisprudence (fiqh al-muamalat) which comprises the Islamic Shariah.
 It then introduces the fundamental structure of the Islamic financial system based on the requirement of positive ethical norms and prohibition of certain products and services which have been declared haram (prohibited).
 It pinpoints the prohibited products (e.g. alcohol) for Islamic investments and the prohibited financial services for the entire system.
 The course deals at length with these prohibited services which comprise riba (interest/usury), gharar (excessive uncertainty) and maysir (gambling).
 It then presents the permitted financial instruments for the conduct of Islamic Banking, Finance and Insurance.

 Finance managers spend a significant amount of time on problems related to short-term finance, or working capital management which is only taught as a section in most Financial Management or Corporate Finance courses.
-This course is entirely focused on working capital management.
+This course is entirely focused on corporate liquidity and working capital.
 In this course, students will study the different components of working capital (cash, receivables, payables, inventory, etc.), and how to manage them so as to provide adequate liquidity.
 The principles and concepts of financial theory will be applied to problems and decisions associated with working capital.
 It also focuses on the optimal (or value-maximizing) use of working capital.
 This course includes theoretical and applied components.
 Numerical examples will be very important in illustrating the concepts and applications to be covered in this course.
 The format will be predominantly lecture-oriented, supplemented by a set of cases.

-Project Finance involves the raising of funds to finance an economically separable capital investment project in which the providers of the funds look primarily to the cash flow from the project as the source of funds to service their loans, and provide the return of and a return on their equity invested in the project.
+Project Finance Theory and Practice involves the raising of funds to finance an economically separable capital investment project in which the providers of the funds look primarily to the cash flow from the project as the source of funds to service their loans, and provide the return of and a return on their equity invested in the project.
 This is a practical course that provides the students with an opportunity to assess the risk-return character of limited resource projects from multiple perspectives.